Steven H Silver: Sidewise and Nebula Awards

 In 1995, he founded the Sidewise Award for Alternate History and has served as a judge ever since.
 He was on the short story jury for the Nebula Award in 2002, and on the novel jury for the Nebula Award in 2003, 2006, and chaired the novel jury in 2008.
 In 2005, Silver was one of the co-ordinators of the Nebula weekend in Chicago.
 In 2008, he was appointed SFWA Event Coordinator and has helped run the Nebula Award Weekends in that capacity from 2009 to 2021.

 Fanzines

 Silver is known as an on-line reviewer and has written several articles for science fiction fanzines, as well as publishing his own annual fanzine Argentus, which was nominated for a Hugo Award for Best Fanzine in 2008, 2009, and 2010, and won the Chronic Rift Roundtable Award for Best Fanzine in 2009 and the monthly APA-zine Plata.
-He has guest edited six issues of Journey Planet.
+He has guest edited seven issues of Journey Planet.